CREDO23/oop-practices/README.md

 ## Usage:

-- Clone this repository
+- Clone this repository.
-- Install the typescript dependency with `npm install`
+- Install the typescript dependency with `npm install`.
 - You will find exerises under the `src` directory:
-    - Implemetations & explanations are in the `index.ts` file
+    - Implemetations & explanations are in the `index.ts` file.
     - You can run an exercise to see the output of the demonstration with the `npm run start:[name of the exercise's directory]`.
-E.g: `npm run start:kingdom`
+E.g: `npm run start:kingdom`.
+    - You can change / adapt the implementation for your better understanding as well.

 ## Contributing